Terrastories/terrastories/README.md

 Download and install [Docker](https://www.docker.com/products/docker-desktop/) for your platform.

 > NOTE: Windows requires WSL 2.0 or virtualization in order to work.
+Additionally, it is possible that you may need to configure some additional settings for Terrastories to properly work on Windows.

 #### Tileserver (Offline "Field Kit" Mode)